top of page

 Glaucoma – where the optic nerve is damaged by excess pressure – is responsible for about 10% of blind registrations in the UK.
 Can INSIGHT datasets help researchers looking for new and improved ways of diagnosing and managing Glaucoma?

-COVID-19-related research
+Covid-19-related research

-How can the NHS monitor the impact on the delivery of eye care services caused by the global coronavirus pandemic?
-INSIGHT data is already being used to carry out a clinical audit and evaluation relating to patients with neovascular (wet) age-related macular degeneration (nAMD) in England.
+INSIGHT data was used to carry out a clinical audit and evaluation relating to patients with neovascular (wet) age-related macular degeneration (nAMD) in England.

 Personalised medicine

 Not only can personalised medicine offer patients faster, more precise diagnoses based on their unique situation and more effective treatments with fewer side effects, it could even help prevent conditions from developing at all.
-To make this possible, researchers need to analyse genetic and clinical information on a huge scale, and this is where INSIGHT’s datasets could play a vital role, given their unprecedented scale and quality.

 Find out more about personalised medicine on the NHS England website